paladin-t/b8/docs/manual.md

 	* returns total collected count until the last data argument
 * `READ ...`: retrieves some inline data to a list of variables
 	* returns latest reading position
-* `RESTORE [p]`: accepts an indicated target position, or zero as default to go back to the very beginning
+* `RESTORE [p]`: accepts an indicated target position, or 0 as default to go back to the very beginning

 Eg: